 Bitfi’s core concept is that the wallet itself does not “store” your private keys – it calculates them on the fly.

-The Bitfi takes a weak key and “stretches” it into a longer key.
+The Bitfi takes a short key and “stretches” it into a longer key.

 There is no secret sauce in a Bitfi – you don’t need that user’s Bitfi (or any Bitfi, for that matter), the user’s email address, password, access to the Bitfi dashboard or anything else.
 All you need is the salt and phrase.
 With those, funds can be accessed.